 In Classical Period piano music (e.g. Mozart), the pedal is used more frequently by concert artists, but not to the point where the clarity of the music and the subtle volume/tone contrasts between "voices" or layers of notes are obscured.
-(Some scholars insist that the damper pedal should never be used for Mozart, but he owned a piano with a damper pedal operated by the knee, which he found delightful.)

 In the Late Classical Period, (e.g. some Beethoven) and the Romantic Period, (e.g. Chopin), it was common for composers to write in their pedal marks.
 Students should follow these carefully, as long as the edition of music used is academically legitimate.
 Since composers in these periods did not always indicate every pedal effect they used, advanced pianists can experiment with their own pedaling ideas.

 THE UNA CORDA OR SOFT PEDAL

 The una corda or "soft" pedal causes the entire keyboard of a grand piano to shift slightly to the right.
 As a result, hammers that normally strike three strings strike only two; hammers that strike two strings strike only one, and hammers that strike one thick bass string hit the string off-center.